AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 light.
 But whether even all shall hereafter partake of God, let it be elsewhere discussed."

-Again he says: "I know also of a fire not cleansing (Greek)[^312] but chastising (Greek),[^313] ... unless anyone chooses even in this case to regard it more humanely, and creditably to the Chastiser."
+Again he says: "I know also of a fire not cleansing[^312] but chastising (Greek),[^313] ... unless anyone chooses even in this case to regard it more humanely, and creditably to the Chastiser."
 This is a remarkable instance of the esoteric, and well may Petavius say: "It is manifest that in this place St. Gregory is speaking of the punishments of the damned, and doubted whether they would be eternal, or rather to be estimated in accordance with the goodness of God, so as at some time to be terminated."
 And Farrar well observes: "If this last sentence had not been added the passage would have been always quoted as a most decisive proof that this eminently great father and theologian held, without any modification, the severest form of the doctrine of endless torments."

+## The Penalties of Sin.

 Gregory tells us: "When you read in Scripture of God\'s being angry, or threatening a sword against the wicked...understand this rightly, and